 It would be a mistake to become complacent, though.
 Business is a cutthroat environment, and it’s entirely possible to fall behind if you take your eye off the ball for just one second.
 Many small businesses constantly make fatal mistakes that severely impact their productivity and can, in some cases, cost them their very existence.
 Here are 5 mistakes small businesses make, and how you can avoid them as a business owner.

-If you’re embarking on a journey as an entrepreneur or business owner, then keeping your business and personal accounts separate is of paramount importance.
-You might be tempted to simply merge the two and think “well, my business is kind of my life right now, so I should just keep one account for ease of access”.
-The thing is, though, it’s hard to get an accurate picture of what your business finances look like when your accounts are similar.
-You might have just hit a personal windfall, which is great, but that doesn’t reflect on your business.
 Alternatively, you might be looking to draw a personal loan from a popular lender like this one for your personal finance, and siphoning money from your business isn’t advisable in these circumstances.
 In addition, you need to keep separate accounts for tax preparation purposes.
 With this in mind, it may be useful to get a san francisco tax preparation service or similar in your area to help you, to ensure that all your paperwork and finances are in good order.
 Trust us – keep your personal and business accounts apart.

 Don’t Miss: Marketing Strategy for Your Business

-Overenthusiasm – rushing in without planning
+Overenthusiasm – Rushing in Without Planning

 Small business owners are an enthusiastic bunch.
 They’ve just decided their new business venture is going to change the world, so they rush out into the market to make their mark.
 Without proper planning, though, your business is almost certainly going to fail, because you’re going to come up against challenges you hadn’t anticipated.
-You should have a thorough business plan which details the operations of your company, as well as a marketing plan complete with a target demographic and ways to engage said demographic.
-Everything you do as a small business owner should be planned out and mapped to as much of an extent as possible.
-There will, of course, be moments where this can’t be done, but if you’ve planned for every eventuality then surprises won’t be quite as shocking.

 Undermarketing